Polymer/old-docs-site/app/3.0/docs/tools/polymer-cli-commands.md

 your `index.html` file.
 This file should import the app shell file specified in the [`shell`](#shell) option.
 It should be minimal since it's loaded and cached for each route.

-### --fragment {#fragment}

-This flag supports dynamic dependencies.
-It is an array of any HTML filenames that are not statically linked from the app shell (that is, imports loaded on demand by `importHref`).

-If a fragment has static dependencies, provided the fragment is defined in this property, the Polymer build analyzer will find them.
-You only need to list the file imported by importHref.

-In a Polymer app, the files listed in the fragments flag usually contain one or more element definitions that may or may not be required during the user’s interaction with the app, and can thus be lazily loaded.

 ### --html-minify {#html-minify}

 Minify HTMl by removing comments and whitespace.

-### --insert-prefetch-links {#prefetch}
-Insert prefetch link elements into your fragments so that all dependencies are prefetched immediately.
-Add dependency prefetching by inserting `<link rel="prefetch">` tags into entrypoint and `<link rel="import">` tags into fragments and shell for all dependencies.

 ### --js-compile {#js-compile}